 We are in a recession.

-If we come in 0.1% growth, I don't care what that says, we're still in a recession.
+If we come in at 0.1% growth, I don't care what that says.

-And and people better act accordingly.
+And people better act accordingly.

-But now they want to change the definition, and they're doing damage control ahead of what they expect to be bad numbers, and they're trying to fight it off, and they're trying to change the definition of what a recession is, and they're they're asking the media mob to take a holistic look at the data and take into account the labor market, consumer and business spending.
+But now they want to change the definition and they're doing damage control ahead of what they expect to be bad numbers and they're trying to fight it off and they're trying to change the definition of what a recession is.

-Okay, but this is the problem.
+Okay, but this is the problem, industrial production and earnings.

-Industrial production and earnings, they're taking all of that into account.
+They're taking all of that into account.

-Uh Washington Post has a point piece out today.
+Washington Post has a point piece out today.

-The labor market, until now a pillar of economic resilience is now beginning to show cracks in it.
+The labor market until now, a pillar of economic resilience is now beginning to show cracks in it.

 After a decade of feeling invincible, the tech industry is now suddenly facing something new.

-Financial insecurity, valuations are down, layoffs are down, startup funding is I'm like, this is all stuff that I've been telling you about.
+I'm like, this is all stuff that I've been telling you about.

-Then the article goes in to say there are so signs that the housing market may have peaked.
+Then the article goes in to say there are signs that the housing market may have peaked.

 Asking prices have slipped ever so slightly.

-Home builders are now starting to work on fewer home mortgage demand is the lowest it's been since 2000.
+Mortgage demand is the lowest it's been since 2000.

 What have I told you is the next thing to be hit?